Runtime

 Run Contracts

-• SessionID is required at run start.
-Start fails fast when SessionID is empty or whitespace
+• SessionID is required for sessionful starts.
+Start and Run fail fast when SessionID is empty or whitespace

 • Agents must be registered before the first run.
 The runtime rejects registration after the first run submission with ErrRegistrationClosed to keep engine workers deterministic